College Life, Routines & Schedules

 Life at St. Columba’s College is very busy, rich and fulfilling

+St. Columba’s is a seven day boarding school, with lessons taking place on six days.
 College life is busy, intense and rewarding.
 It demands much from pupils and staff alike.
 Looking through the pages in this section of our site, we hope you will get a good sense of the elements that make up our community.

 The school day begins with breakfast for all pupils between 7:00am and 8:05am (dependent on your Form).
-A whole-school Chapel service begins at 8:20 with lessons beginning at 8:45am (the times on Wednesday and Saturday – both half days of lessons – are a little different).
+A whole-school Chapel service begins at 8:20am with lessons beginning at 8:45am (the times on Wednesday and Saturday – both half days of lessons – are a little different).
 There are three lessons in the morning before a break from 11:00am to 11:30am.
 Two more lessons then a hearty two course lunch before the final two lessons in the afternoon.
 There are compulsory games for all pupils in the late afternoon before evening supper.
 After supper, there is supervised prep (homework) before all pupils go back to house to socialise.